Stella Jean leaves Milan Fashion Week for lack of inclusion - ExBulletin

 But Jean insists that Italian designers of color deserve special promotion by the chamber, whose role is the promotion of Italian fashion.

-Jean said the progress made over the past few seasons, including opening fashion week with designer WAMI Joy Meribe’s show, and Jean’s return to the runway in September has proven to be performative.
+Jean said the progress made over the past few seasons, including opening fashion week with designer WAMI Joy Meribes’ show, and Jeans’ return to the runway in September had proven to be performative.

 They used WAMI as a free diversity pass, Jean told the AP.
 She said she was retiring out of fatigue with the ongoing struggle for recognition of designers of color in Italy.